snark-graphique/snark-graphique.github.io/projects.md

 During the above undergraduate research opportunity project, I was curious about the proof of Szemerédi's theorem for AP-free sets in $\mathbb{Z}$.
-With my current interest in exploring more analysis, I am reading through [*Ergodic Theory: with a view towards Number Theory*](https://link.springer.com/book/10.1007/978-0-85729-021-2) by Manfred and Thomas, under the supervison of [Prof. Dejun Feng](https://www.math.cuhk.edu.hk/people/academic-staff/djfeng).
+With my current interest in exploring more analysis (and its applications to combinatorics), I am reading through [*Ergodic Theory: with a view towards Number Theory*](https://link.springer.com/book/10.1007/978-0-85729-021-2) by Manfred and Thomas, under the supervison of [Prof. Dejun Feng](https://www.math.cuhk.edu.hk/people/academic-staff/djfeng).
 In the future, I intend to post here, my notes and reflections on what I have read so far.

 <hr><br>